github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

    If you see output like this, it means your app received a notification that it was installed on your {% data variables.product.prodname_dotcom %} account.
 The app is running on the server as expected.

 If you don't see this output, make sure Smee is running correctly in another terminal tab.
 If you need to restart Smee, note that you'll also need to _uninstall_ and _reinstall_ the app to send the `installation` event to your app again and see the output in terminal.
-If Smee isn't the problem, see the "[Troubleshooting](#troubleshooting)" section for other ideas.
-[TODOCS: Remove troubleshooting link if we remove troubleshooting section.]

-If you're wondering where the terminal output above is coming from, it's written in the app template code you added to `server.rb` in "[Add code for your {% data variables.product.prodname_github_app %}](#add-code-for-your-github-app)".
+If you're wondering where the terminal output above is coming from, it's written in the app template code you added to `server.rb` in "[Add code for your {% data variables.product.prodname_github_app %}](#add-code-for-your-github-app)."

 ## Part 1.
 Creating the Checks API interface

 In this part, you will add the code necessary to receive `check_suite` webhook events and create and update check runs.
 You'll also learn how to create check runs when a check was re-requested on {% data variables.product.prodname_dotcom %}.
 At the end of this section, you'll be able to view the check run you created in a {% data variables.product.prodname_dotcom %} pull request.

-Your check run will not be performing any checks on the code in this section.
+Your check run will not perform any checks on the code in this section.
 You'll add that functionality in [Part 2: Creating the Octo RuboCop CI test](#part-2-creating-the-octo-rubocop-ci-test).

 You should already have a Smee channel configured that is forwarding webhook payloads to your local server.
 Your server should be running and connected to the {% data variables.product.prodname_github_app %} you registered and installed on a test repository.

-Let's get started!
 These are the steps you'll complete in Part 1:

 1. [Add event handling](#step-11-add-event-handling)
 1. [Create a check run](#step-12-create-a-check-run)